Best DJ Software 2025 – Rekordbox, Serato, Traktor, VirtualDJ, Djay Pro, Engine DJ?

 (The equipment does do other things, like visual feedback from the computer, and audio tasks, but for the purposes of this lesson, this description works fine.)

 Your DJ software shows you virtual “decks”, waveforms, where you are in the tracks you’re playing, and gives you access to your library of music so you can load tracks.
 It will link to your music streaming services if you use them, and also give you audio level info.
-In other words, it is a digital version of all the stuff that is done on hardware with non-computer DJ set-ups.
+In other words, it is a digital version of all the stuff that is done solely in hardware when using non-computer DJ set-ups.

-The idea is that you plug this USB or SD card into the DJ gear, and all that track analysis is then available to the DJ gear without your laptop being present.
+The idea is that you plug this USB into the DJ gear, and all that track analysis is then available to you without your laptop being present.
 You get many of the advantages of using DJ software, but on “standalone” DJ gear.

-Engine DJ is currently the best platform for those wanting to play “standalone” on a relatively affordable piece of hardware, such as the Denon DJ Prime Go.
+Engine DJ is one option for those wanting to play “standalone” on a relatively affordable piece of hardware, such as the Denon DJ Prime Go.

 So you see that you already have one big decision to make: Will you be a “laptop DJ”, or a “standalone gear” DJ?
 Because if you want to be the latter, your choice is already down to two platforms!
-(And if you think you may want to do both, Rekordbox is probably – all else being equal – going to be the platform for you.)
+(And actually, if you’re not sure, want to keep your options open, or want to DJ with and without a laptop, Rekordbox is probably – all else being equal – going to be the platform for you, as it can be used for both laptop and “export” DJing.)

 OK, so now we know why we need software and what it does, let’s look at the platforms one-by-one.